cysouw/diathesis/text/c10_participle.md

 Many, but not all, verbs with governed prepositions (but without accusative argument, cf. [@sec:prepositions-governed-drop]) appear to allow for an impersonal passive, like *warten auf* 'to wait for' or *arbeiten an* 'to work on' [@next].
 Note that these verbs all take a *haben+Partizip* Perfekt.
 Although it seems possible to retain the original subject as a *von* prepositional phrase, I have not been able to find good examples of such subject retention.

 ::: ex
-- Auf dem Professor wurde gewartet.
+- Auf den Professor wurde gewartet.
 - An dem Aufsatz wurde gearbeitet.
 :::